 Political Instability And Conflict

-Authoritarian governments and wars (most of you probably haven’t even heard of) continue to affect business and policy in many African countries negatively.
-According to freedomhouse.org, which measure political and civil liberties, of 54 African nations only ten are considered free, 22 are considered partially free, and 22 are considered not free at all.
-This results in problems with freedom of press, nepotism and a long list of issues that make marketing in the region harder.
+Authoritarian governments and conflicts continue to affect business and policy in many African countries negatively.
+According to stats, of 54 African nations only 11 are considered free.
+This results in problems with freedom of the press, nepotism and a long list of issues that make marketing in the region harder.

 Ports and access points in African countries are often run like an organised crime circle.
 Anyone that’s ever had to clear goods from Port Authority in remote African nations can contest the fact.
 This affects lead times and customs clearance, often resulting in major delays and serious unforeseen costs.